-3 Ways to Skyrocket Parent Involvement From Our PTA Leaders
+Five Ways to Thank Parent Volunteers & PTA Leaders

 Like many parents, Sara Marjoram has been very involved in the parent organization of her children’s school.
 Over the last 11 years, she has served as a committee chair and executive board member for Sope Creek Elementary PTA in Marietta, GA, all while raising three wonderful children.